EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 ![alt text](ef_disresepct.png)

-In this next example, forcing the "Popular Tourist Attraction" feature to have a high activation not only causes the model to recommend the Eiffel Tower, but also to express a quite a bit of dissapointment at the monument.
+In this next example, forcing the "Popular Tourist Attraction" feature to have a high activation not only causes the model to recommend the Eiffel Tower, but also to express quite a bit of disappointment at the monument.
 Despite being named Claude, it seems the LLM isn't the biggest fan of Paris!
 Here we can see again that the feature labels are not perfectly specific, and these features can have a surprising effect.

 The authors conduct further experiments using the causality of features, such as testing how fixing the value of a feature to zero affects the prediction of text when there is an expected "right" answer.
-This type of study, called an ablation, allows the authors to find the features which might correspond to the models "chain of thought" when predicting the next piece of text.
+This type of study, called an ablation, allows the authors to find the features which might correspond to the model's "chain of thought" when predicting the next piece of text.

 The paper includes a lot more information and other interesting experiments, but I want to save time for what might be the most significant part of the paper, the safety relevant features.